 around him, asks whether he has not found all the creatures tame, gentle and harmless.
 What had the swan, seeking its mate, done to him?
 Was he not sorry for the

 poor bird that now lay, with bloodstained feathers, dying at his feet? etc.,-

 Act 1 in the 1989 Bayreuth

 production by Wolfgang Wagner.
-Parsifal: William Pell, Gurnemanz: Hans Sotin.
+Parsifal: William Pell, Gurnemanz: Hans Sotin. ©Bayreuther Festspiele.

 arzival, who has been standing

 riveted to the spot, bursts into tears and stammers, "I don't know!" - "Who is your father?" - "I don't know!" etc. Gurnemans'

 amazement at this stupidity which hitherto he has encountered only in Kundry, gives way to emotion as he prevails upon Parzival to stay awhile and tell Gurnemans something about himself.
 All that Gurnemans can get out of the shy boy, however, is that he knows only his mother, Schmerzeleide;

 she has brought him up in great seclusion, and so that he was ignorant of arms and knighthood. - "Why?"
 As Parzival knows no

 reason, Kundry, recumbent in her corner, who all along has been staring hard at Parziv., quickly throws in, "His father was killed

 before his son was born; his mother wanted to protect her son from a similar violent death - the fool!"
 She laughs.
 Parzival's

 memory and understanding of his past are thus awakened.
 Armed men had passed their lonely farm: Parzivalhad followed but lost

 them.
 He has had many adventures: made himself a bow and with it, protected himself on his wild wanderings.-